 (2) J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., will pay all of the selling commissions of \$15.00 per \$1,000 principal amount note it receives from us to other affiliated or unaffiliated dealers.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., will pay all of the selling commissions of \$18.00 per \$1,000 principal amount note it receives from us to other affiliated or unaffiliated dealers.
 See "Plan of Distribution (Conflicts of Interest)" in the accompanying product supplement.

-The http://www.eobilible.com by the Federal Deposit Insurance Corporation or any other governmental agency and are not obligations of, or guaranteed by, a bank.
+The notes are not bank deposits, are not insured by the Federal Deposit Insurance Corporation or any other governmental agency and are not obligations of, or guaranteed by, a bank.